Job Tracker Extension Guide: Save Jobs and Tailor Resumes

 Why Tracking and Tailoring Belong Together

-Job tracking and resume tailoring are connected.
-If you save a job but do not connect the resume version, interview prep becomes harder later.
+Job tracking and resume tailoring should stay connected.
+If you save a job but do not connect the resume version, follow-ups and interview prep become harder later.

 For each serious job, try to keep: